Coronavirus… Certainly on everybody’s mind at the moment.

 - Reduce dietary sugar, processed “empty” foods & alcohol intake

-- Optimize omega-3 fatty acid composition of diet to support anti-inflammatory status
+- Optimize omega-3 fatty acid composition of a diet to support anti-inflammatory status

-- Support good protein status (RDA: 0.8 grams per kilogram (g/kg) of body weight a day.
-Higher protein intake may be warranted, and can be achieved by supplementing with high-quality protein powders.
-Whey protein supplementation has been shown to increase glutathione levels, further supporting immune and antioxidant protection.
+- Support good protein status (RDA: 0.8 grams per kilogram (g/kg) of body weight daily).
+Higher protein intake may be warranted and can be achieved by supplementing with high-quality protein powders.
+Whey protein supplementation has increased glutathione levels, further supporting immune and antioxidant protection.

-Additional supplementation with immune supporting nutrients may be considered.
-Personally I use lots of Vitamin C, Zinc, Elderberries and Echinacea.
+You may consider taking additional supplements with immune-supporting nutrients.
+I use lots of Vitamin C, Zinc, Elderberries, and Echinacea.

 • Good sleep hygiene to ensure adequate quantity and quality of restorative rest

 • Reduce allostatic load via stress management techniques.
-Consider meditation, breath work, biofeedback.
+Consider meditation, breathwork, and biofeedback.

-• Balanced physical activity routine to avoid excess exercise during times of immune challenge
+• Balanced physical activity routine to avoid excessive exercise during times of immune challenge

-One key to boost your immune system is also to detox while nourishing your body.
-It has been my long time habit to detox once in a while as this also helps me to become more alert and active.
-Not only that you feel good after detox, your body is actually resetting and cleansed ready to take in and charge energy.
-This can also help you while you are boosting your immune system with Vitamin C, as your body can process vitamins and minerals better when detoxified and cleansed.
+One key to boosting your immune system is detoxing while nourishing your body.
+It has been my long-time habit to detox once in a while as it also helps me to become more alert and active.
+Not only do you feel good after detox, but your body is also resetting and cleansed, ready to take in and charge energy.
+It can also help you boost your immune system with Vitamin C, as your body can process vitamins and minerals better when detoxified and cleansed.

-Finding a cure is surely important!
-No doubt, that agencies and health organizations are doing their best to find the cure.
-But we must also take a stand and be responsible for our own health.
+Finding a cure is undoubtedly important!
+No doubt that agencies and health organizations are doing their best to find the cure.
+But we must also take a stand and be responsible for our health.

-Below is my little contribution to fighting this pandemic.
-This can also serve as your first step to healthier journey!
+It can also serve as your first step to a healthier journey!